Vividwireless Broadband Plans Review

-Vividwireless is a Perth-based broadband provider with a twist – the company specialises solely in providing wireless internet services for both your home and mobile devices.
+Vividwireless is a Sydney-based broadband provider with a twist – the company specialises solely in providing home wireless broadband plans.
 Launched in March 2010, Vividwireless was purchased by Optus in 2012 and as of October 2017 customers can now purchase Vividwireless plans and modems from Optus stores, making it a convenient option if you’re looking for a quick internet solution.

 Vividwireless Internet Plans

 Vividwireless offers its data on an anytime basis – there are no peak or off-peak limits to worry about.
-Your speed may be throttled under Vividwireless’s “fair use” policy if they determine your use is heavy enough to be adversely affecting the network.
+However, your speed may be throttled under the Vividwireless “fair use” policy if they determine your use is heavy enough to be adversely affecting the network.

 - Peer to Peer file sharing is listed as an example of activity likely to be throttled